CSkylarL/TimiGP/README.md

  5. Building and analyzing cell interaction networks.

 `Outputs`
- 1. Inter-cell interaction network,
+ 1. Cell-cell interaction network,
  2. Prognostic association of infiltrating cells (favorability score).

 ### TimiGP Applications
-TimiGP is designed to **infer the inter-cell interaction network and prognostic association of immune cells**.
+TimiGP is designed to **infer the cell-cell interaction network and prognostic association of immune cells**.
 Based on the resulting immunological insights, The method will **facilitate the development of prognostic models**.
 Taking advantage of different biomarker references derived from **bulk and single-cell RNA-seq**, TimiGP can be applied to investigate the **entire tumor microenvironment** or **cell subpopulations**, perform **pan-cancer analysis** or study **other diseases**.

  ![FigS12](/assets/images/FigS12.png)